Los Angeles Rams: Super Bowl hangover and retooling (2022–2023)

-Post-Aaron Donald era (2024–present)
+Post-Aaron Donald era (2024–2025)

 On March 15, 2024, Rams superstar defensive tackle Aaron Donald, widely considered to be the best defensive player in football, announced his retirement.
 Donald played all ten seasons of his career with the Rams, tallying up 111 sacks, having never missed the Pro Bowl, and being named Defensive Player of the Year three times, tying the all-time NFL record.

 The Rams opened free agency in 2024 making two notable acquisitions on defense, reuniting with cornerback Darious Williams, while signing safety Kamren Curl.
 Former 49ers and Raiders quarterback Jimmy Garoppolo was signed to be the team's backup on the same day Donald announced his departure.
 Cornerback Tre'Davious White was also signed to a one-year deal.

 The Rams' draft in 2024 was noted by the first time the team owned a selection in the first round since their return to Los Angeles in 2016.
 At eighteenth overall, the Rams selected Florida State linebacker Jared Verse, who highlighted their draft class alongside his Florida State teammate Braden Fiske, who the Rams traded up to 37th overall to select.

 After spending the eight previous seasons at UC Irvine, the Rams held training camp for the first time at Loyola Marymount University in Los Angeles.
 Following the end of training camp, the Rams conducted the remainder of its preseason practices at Cal Lutheran University in Thousand Oaks, where the team had operated its temporary training facility since 2016 when the franchise moved from St. Louis.
 This was necessitated due to delays in the construction of the Kroenke Warner Center complex in Woodland Hills.
 Following the end of the preseason, the Rams began conducting practices at their new permanent facility.

 The Rams' 2024 season began with an overtime loss in a rematch with the Detroit Lions; the Rams erased a 17–3 deficit to take a 20–17 lead, but Detroit tied the game on a field goal and Los Angeles never saw the football again after losing the overtime coin toss.
 Multiple Rams starters in this game suffered injury, including Puka Nacua, who reaggravated a knee injury suffered during training camp, and Cooper Kupp, who reaggravated his previous hamstring injury that saw him miss multiple games in 2023.
 Kupp would play in the Rams' Week 2 contest in Arizona, but took minimal snaps as the injury worsened, and the Rams were blown out by the Cardinals 41–10.
 With multiple offensive linemen and their top two receivers missing as a result of the flurry of injuries in the first two games, the Rams began their season with a 1–4 record, their only win coming from an impressive comeback over the San Francisco 49ers, 27–24.
 Tre'Davious White notably struggled, as he was still recovering from a torn Achilles from the prior season, and the Rams would replace White by reuniting with Ahkello Witherspoon in free agency while White was eventually traded to the Baltimore Ravens.